DataDog/documentation/content/en/serverless/enhanced_lambda_metrics/_index.md

 Datadog generates real-time Lambda runtime metrics out-of-the-box for Node.js, Python, and Ruby runtimes.

-Using the Datadog Lambda Layers and Datadog Forwarder, Datadog can generate metrics with low latency, several second granularity, and detailed metadata for cold starts and custom tags.
+Using the Datadog Lambda Layers and Datadog Forwarder, Datadog can generate metrics with low latency, several second granularities, and detailed metadata for cold starts and custom tags.

 | Metric                                  | Description                                                                                                                                        |
 | --------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |